Creative Power in Japan’s Modern Art, Fashion and Comics industry

 color_lensDiscover Contemporary Art in Japan

 Japan has a very dynamic artist community, giving rise to many world-famous contemporary artists including Yayoi Kusama, Yoshimoto Nara and Takashi Murakami.
 Japan has also become one of the most popular artist hubs in East Asia, with contemporary arts museum, artist residencies and artist villages bolstering international communication and cooperation among artists.
-Some of these venues promoting contemporary art include the 21st Century Museum in Kanazawa, Mori Art Museum in Tokyo, and the Setouchi Triennale that is held every three years on the islands of the Seto Inland Sea.
+Some of these venues promoting contemporary art include Aomori Museum of Art, Mori Art Museum in Tokyo.

 Experience the Charm of Manga and Anime